Wang Xiaohong

+Wang Xiaohong (王小洪 (Wáng Xiǎohóng); born 11 July 1957) is a Chinese politician who has been serving as the minister of public security of China and deputy secretary of the Central Political and Legal Affairs Commission of the Chinese Communist Party (CCP) since June 2022.
+Wang has also been serving as a member of the CCP Secretariat under CCP General Secretary Xi Jinping since October 2022 and he is believed to be a political ally of Xi.

 Early life and education

 Wang Xiaohong was born in Fuzhou, Fujian.
 He joined the workforce in July 1974 and joined the Chinese Communist Party (CCP) in December 1982.
-He graduated from People's Public Security University of China and CCP Central Party School.
+He graduated from the People's Public Security University of China and the Central Party School.